List of Malmö FF chairmen

 Malmö FF made the transition from amateurism to full professionalism in the late 1970s under the leadership of club chairman Eric Persson.
 An open member association, the club's annual general meeting is the highest policy-making body.
 Each club member has one vote, so no shares are issued.
 The general meeting approves the accounts, votes to elect the chairman and other board members, and decides on incoming motions.
-The most recent chairman is Anders Pålsson, chairman since 2018 when he replaced the late Håkan Jeppsson.
+The most recent chairman is Zlatko Rihter, chairman since 2026 when he replaced Anders Pålsson.
 The club's legal status means that any interest claims are made to the club, and not to the board of directors or club members.
 Day-to-day operations are overseen by a managing director, who liaises with the chairman.

 The following is a list of chairmen of Malmö FF and the club's major honours from the founding of the club in 1910 to the present day.
 As of the start of the 2018 season, nine men have held the club chairmanship, of whom two have held the job for multiple spells.
 Counting each of these periods separately, there have been 12 chairmen.
 The most successful Malmö FF chairman in terms of trophies won is Eric Persson, under whose stewardship the side won its first 10 Swedish championships, as well as eight Svenska Cupen final victories.
 Persson is also the club's longest-serving chairman, having held the post for 38 years, from 1937 to 1975.